RX7775/Markethics-Nationals/README.md

 Source code is provided.

 # Installation and How to Run
 As of now, the project runs best on Windows (Windows 8 or later).
-Those using Mac may encounter issues with loading screens and images.
+Those using MacOS may encounter issues with loading screens and images.

 If you are familiar with running jar files, you can skip to step 2 and run it to start the game directly.